Austin Area Watersheds: A TMDL Project to Protect Recreational Uses

 - Get Involved

 The goal of the project is to reduce bacteria levels to protect people who swim or wade in the creeks.
-The City of Austin provides summary information about the watersheds on its website.
+The City of Austin provides information about the watersheds on its ATX: Find Your Watershed map-based viewer.
+Click on the watershed of interest to you to see its most recent environmental summaries and scores.

 See project photo galleries.